-1) What is the biomedical impact of an automated insulin delivery in pregnant women with type 1 diabetes?
+- 1) What is the biomedical impact of an automated insulin delivery in pregnant women with type 1 diabetes? - a.
+Does automated insulin delivery improve maternal glycaemic control during the second and third trimester, compared to a standard (insulin pump or injections) regimen of insulin delivery?